China regulators release draft rules on planned 'Bond Connect'

-SHANGHAI, June 12 Chinese regulators on Monday published draft rules and solicited public feedback for a long-awaited "Bond Connect" programme intended to link China's huge domestic bond market with overseas investors.
+SHANGHAI, June 12 (Reuters) - Chinese regulators on Monday published draft rules and solicited public feedback for a long-awaited "Bond Connect" programme intended to link China's huge domestic bond market with overseas investors.

 Under the draft rules published on the website of the China Foreign Exchange Trade System (CFETS), foreign investors targeting China's bond market under the connection would be required to submit quotation requests of a minimum 1 million yuan ($147,100).